Vegan Meat Pie (Vegan Tourtière)

 Make pie pastry

-• Mix flour, salt and rosemary in a medium sized bowl.
+• Mix flour and salt in a medium sized bowl.

 • Add in the butter.
 Cut into small pieces, and then use your hands to rub into the flour mixture until the butter is well combined and in pea-sized pieces.*